 A cover of Sonny Bono’s Laugh At Me is not bad at all, with an improvised Sympathy For The Devil-style ending similar to the previous track, neither is the most obvious single, the upbeat, riffy Rock 'n' Roll Queen.
 The old seventies-style vaguely sexist lyrics are present in Mick Ralphs' "listen woman..." address on this one.

 Hunter's first songwriting contribution is the shamelessly Dylanesque Backsliding Fearlessly from the old "side one" and it is a good one, but you can't help but get the impression that this album saw the band go into the studio, play, and say "ok that'll do" in a "just happy to be there", rough and ready sort of fashion.
 I don't think they really thought this album through.
 It has the feeling of a studio jam pervading the whole thing.

-Rabbit Foot And Toby Time is a vibrant instrumental jam that precedes Half Moon Bay, which is a bit introspective, despite a huge, grandiose, promising intro as the quality dips a little on the old “side two”.
+Rabbit Foot And Toby Time is a vibrant instrumental jam that precedes the sprawling Half Moon Bay, which is a bit introspective, despite a huge, grandiose, promising intro as the quality dips a little on the old “side two”.
 The track is far too long and doesn't real get anywhere, being far too ponderous.
 The album ends with more instrumental jamming in Wrath And Wroll.